code-flow/aiwriter/readme.txt

 3. In the block editor, the settings can be found under the new "AI" icon that appears in the top right corner.
 4. In the classic editor, the settings can be found under the "AiWriter" metabox, which should appear on the right-hand side.
 5. Enter your activation key and click "Save".
+6. If you're on a paid plan, enter your OpenAI API in the 'OpenAI' panel.

 === More questions? ===